astamos/tsbook/src/ch6-harassment/ch6-harassment.md

 ![][image4]

-Figure 6: Antisemitic and violent images of Bethany Mandel following her negative comments about President Trump in 2016\.
-(Source: Anti-Defamation League[^27] )
+*Figure* 4: Antisemitic and violent images of Bethany Mandel following her negative comments about President Trump in 2016\.
+(Source: Anti-Defamation League[^27])*

 Bethany’s harassment makes clear the importance of *context* in harassment.
 Consider, for instance, the image below, in which a picture of the famous Auschwitz Concentration camp has been altered to say “Make America Great” instead of “Work will make you free.”
 In context, it is clear that this is basically saying “we're going to kill you because you're a Jew.”
 But without historical context, it would be nearly impossible to identify this as a threatening image, which means that machine learning systems would be unable to prevent the posting of such images at scale.
 Further complicating the matter: terrible images are critical for remembering the atrocities of the Holocaust, and museums and other non-profit organizations will often share them on Remembrance Day and other important anniversaries.
 Thus, companies cannot prevent the images from being used for online harassment campaigns merely by banning the images (as they can with, e.g., CSE).

 ![][image5]![][image6]

-Figure 7: Antisemitic content harassing New York Time reporter Jonathan Weisman.
-(Source: Anti-Defamation League[^28])
+*Figure* 5: Antisemitic content harassing New York Time reporter Jonathan Weisman.
+(Source: Anti-Defamation League[^28])*

 ## Responses